-Valentine’s Day is just around the corner, and this week I was hit by how quickly kids grow up.
+Valentine’s Day is just around the corner, and this week I was hit by the “how quickly my kids are growing up.”
 I have a new one-month-old in the house, and now my almost two years old seems HUGE!

 I am left wondering when he grew up.
-So this Valentine’s Day, I wanted to remember how little both of them are this year.
+So this Valentine’s Day, I wanted to remember how little they are this year.
 So I decided to make Salt Dough Fingerprint Keepsake Hearts for each of my littles.

 They turned out so cute that I might make a couple more for grandparents, and the hearts were so easy to create.
 My son enjoyed playing with the excess.
 (He loves Playdoh)